-Amateur writers wait for inspiration, others just go to work.
-A king on writing said that.
+“Inspiration is for amateurs.
+The rest of us just show up and get to work.”
+Painter Chuck Close said that.
 Writing breeds inspiration.
 So when we run out of inspiration or motivation or maybe just procrastinate, we should hit the keyboard and compose one word at a time to get the engine going.
 Because writing is our job.
 Pilots fly their planes from here to there, surgeons operate one patient at a time.
 It’s their job.
 We don’t see doctors just standing there waiting for inspiration, or a plane stuck on the runway because of a pilot’s block.
-Some goals and regularity benefit the creative flow.
-Write from here to there, 2 hours or 500 words a day — or a blog post of 130 words about waiting for inspiration, while amateurishly waiting for inspiration.
+Although there is no “one right way” to write, some goals and regularity benefit the creative flow.
+Write from here to there, be it half an hour or 2 hours or 500 words a day — or a blog post of 149 words about waiting for inspiration, while amateurishly waiting for inspiration.